prefix-dev/rattler-build/docs/variants.md

 ```

 Note that variants are _only_ applied if the requirement doesn't specify any
 constraints.
-If the requirement would be `python >3.8,<3.10` the variant entry
+If the requirement would be `python >3.8,<3.10` then the variant entry
 would be ignored.

 ## Package hash from variant